 I am currently pursuing my MFA in Art Practice at UC Berkeley.
-She received her BA in Economics and English (Creative Nonfiction) from Brown University and worked as a researcher before starting graduate school.
-She is also a contributing writer for Art Practical.
+I received my BA in Economics and English (Creative Nonfiction) from Brown University and worked as a researcher before starting graduate school.
+I am also a contributing writer for Art Practical.

 CV available upon request.